JustinJohnsonK/stackoverflow-notification/README.md

 # stackoverflow-notification

-## What does this linux application do?
+## What does this application do?

-This program logs into your stackoverflow using the credentials provided and extract your reputation value.
-A notification is
+This program logs into your stackoverflow using the credentials provided in config.py and extract your reputation value.

-thrown when your reputation changes.
+A notification is thrown when your reputation changes.

 #### Packages used: robobrowser, pgi, bs4(BeautifulSoup)